 05 of 06

 Collingwood has preserved much of the charm of its main drag, Hurontario Street, which has lots of unique shops instead of a barrage of franchises (OK, there's a Tim Horton's but this is Canada).
-Architecture lovers will enjoy a walk along Hurontario Street and a poke around some of the surrounding neighbourhoods to see turn-of-the-century Victorian and Edwardian inspired architecture.
+Architecture lovers will enjoy a walk along Hurontario Street and a poke around some of the surrounding neighborhoods to see turn-of-the-century Victorian and Edwardian inspired architecture.
 Foodies and other shoppers will enjoy the stores, boutiques and restaurants along one of Ontario's best preserved main streets.

 06 of 06